 “Her passion for technology is very apparent in not only her career, but her life as well, and she is great role model for women, people of color, immigrants, and especially, iSchool students because her body of work highlights the intersection of technology within other industries,” Saunders noted.
 “As iSchool students, we are taught to apply a holistic approach to technology because technology is a part of every industry, and Mary shows us that a technical degree is both interdisciplinary and applicable to almost every industry, she is a powerful public speaker and most of all, she bleeds Orange!”

-Spio was born in Syracuse, moved to Ghana at a young age, and returned to Syracuse when she was 16 years old.
-After Syracuse, she pursued a master’s degree in Electrical Engineering & Computer Science from Georgia Tech, and enlisted in the Air Force as a Wideband/Satellite Communications Technician.
+Spio was born in Syracuse, moved to Ghana at a young age, and returned to the United States when she was 16 years old.
+Prior to attending Syracuse, she enlisted in the Air Force as a wideband/satellite communications technician.
+After Syracuse, she pursued a master’s degree in Electrical Engineering & Computer Science from Georgia Tech.

 Her transition from the Air Force to engineering was sparked by a colleague who noticed her technical abilities.
 “It was when I was in the Air Force that an engineer pulled me aside and told me I was really great at fixing electronics; and that I should look into becoming an engineer.
 I did and it was the best thing I’ve ever done,” Spio told the Miami Herald in an interview.

 After college, Spio began working at satellite communications firms, where she had the opportunity to design and launch satellites into deep space on a NASA project.
 Spio’s work with NASA, led her to become the Head of Satellite Communication Systems for Boeing where her technology influenced major motion picture distributions through satellite technology.